-needed to reduce this disparity to 5%, as mandated by FEPCA, averages 36.89% for 2009.
-To meet the target for closing the pay gap, the council recommends locality pay raises ranging from 23.40% in the "Rest of the United States" (RUS) pay area to 59.65% in the San Jose-San Francisco pay area.
-The payment recommended for the Washington, DC, pay area is 53.94%.
-Because the new locality rates replace the existing locality rates, the rate change is derived by comparing 2008 locality payments with those recommended for 2009.
-This comparison results in recommended net increases for 2009, if the ECI and locality-based comparability payments were granted as required by law, of 12.19% in the RUS pay area, 23.96% in the San Jose-San Francisco pay area, and 31.03% in the Washington, DC, pay area.
-The nationwide average net pay increase, if the ECI and locality-based comparability by a series as required by law, would be 19.24% in 2009.
+The Federal Salary Council reported that as of March 2007, the overall gap between GS average salaries (excluding existing locality payments, special rates, and certain other payments) and non-federal average salaries was 43.73%.
+The amount needed to reduce this disparity to 5%, as mandated by FEPCA, averages 36.89% for 2009.
+To meet the target for closing the pay gap, the council recommended locality pay raises ranging from 23.40% in the "Rest of the United States" (RUS) pay area to 59.65% in the San Jose-San Francisco pay area.
+The payment recommended for the Washington, DC, pay area was 53.94%.
+Because the new locality payments with those recommended for 2009.
+This comparison results in recommended net increases for 2009, if the ECI and locality-based comparability payments were granted as required by law, of 12.19% in the RUS pay area.
+The nationwide average net pay increase, if the ECI and locality-based comparability payments were granted as required by law, of 10.21% in 2009.

 The council recommended that the 32 locality pay areas recommended for 2008 continue in 2009.
 In not recommending any new pay areas, the council noted that, were new areas to be proposed, criteria for their establishment would have to be developed and the BLS would need additional funding.
 According to the council, "BLS has indicated that, based on its current funding and resources, it cannot expand its current NCS program to increase samples in existing locality pay areas or to cover more areas.
 The pay gaps in Louisville, KY, Austin, TX, and Memphis, TN, will continue to be reviewed as the BLS continues the redesign of the salary survey.
-The council's memorandum on the 2009 locality payments found that the pay gaps in Louisville, KY, was 0.33 points above the pay gap in RUS, while the pay gaps in Austin, TX, and Memphis, TN, were below that in RUS by 1.56 and 3.65 points, respectively.
+The council's memorandum on the 2009 locality payments found that the pay gap in Louisville, KY, was 0.33 points above the pay gap in RUS, while the pay gaps in Austin, TX, and Memphis, TN, were below that in RUS by 1.56 and 3.65 points, respectively.